ishaan2304/Visualizing-and-Forecasting-Stocks/README.md

 # Visualizing and Forecasting Stocks using Dash

 This project is a web application built with Dash that allows users to visualize stock data and forecast future trends.
-Users can input stock tickers, view stock prices, indicators, and generate forecasts for a specified number of days.
+Users can input stock tickers, view stock prices, indicators, and generate forecasts for a specified number of days

 ---